gallagher-tech/ampm/README.md

 - (no longer supported) Makes it easy to integrate Google Analytics with an application.
 - Provides hooks for custom server-side logic and ways for multiple instances of an app to communicate.
 - Provides a mobile-friendly web panel which displays app status and controls.
 - Supports any application type that can speak websockets or OSC.
-There are [samples](https://github.com/stimulant/ampm/tree/master/samples) for [web apps](https://github.com/stimulant/ampm/tree/master/samples/web), [WPF](https://github.com/stimulant/ampm/tree/master/samples/WPF), [Cinder](https://github.com/stimulant/ampm/tree/master/samples/Cinder), [Unity](https://github.com/stimulant/ampm/tree/master/samples/Unity3D), and [Processing](https://github.com/stimulant/ampm/tree/master/samples/processing).
+There are samples for Web app, Unity, and oF for now.

+V2
+Fork currently maintained by G&A.

+- Works with Node v22
+- Dependencies are updated
+- Process monitering, heartbeat, logging and emailing are tested working
+- Google Analytics is no longer supported
+- Samples updated

 <p align="center">
   <img src="https://github.com/stimulant/ampm/blob/master/console.png?raw=true" width="500"/>